Agility Shift in Action

 The Agility Shift: T-Mobile Develops Leaders for a VUCA World (CLO Magazine Webinar Slideshare)

-View the Slideshare from T-Mobile learning leader, Melissa Lanier, describing the assessment process and impact of the award-winning Agility Shift program.
+View the Slideshare or watch the full webinar featuring T-Mobile learning leader, Melissa Lanier Preston, describing the assessment process and impact of the award-winning Agility Shift program.
 A volatile, uncertain, complex, ambiguous (VUCA) workplace requires a distinct set of leadership competencies: non-hierarchical influence, the ability to rapidly align across functions, creativity for drawing insights across domains, and most of all, “empathy,” the linchpin leadership skill in the modern workplace.
 Empathy allows us to imagine the world from different perspectives, unite across functions, generations, regions.
 Melissa Lanier describes how “The Agility Shift,” leader development was designed to equip people managers to thrive in an uncertain, complex, and ambiguous environment.
 The program, which utilized cutting-edge virtual simulation technology, is designed to help leaders respond quickly and increase resilience by immersively preparing them for stressful encounters.
 Impact is measured on an individual, function, and business level.
 Collectively, managers report learning how to “avoid tunnel vision,” “think on their feet,” “respond rather than react” and embrace a positive mindset.
+READ MORE in this HRCI webinar recap to learn “What’s The Agility Shift All About?”

 MBA Program Fosters Agility Through Community—Business Collaboration